Microsoft Services Agreement

 6.8.
 Price changes.
 We may change the price of the Services at any time and will notify you by email at least 15 days before the price change.
 If you do not agree to the price change, you must cancel and stop using the Services before the price change takes effect.
 If there is a fixed term and price for your Service offer, that price will remain in force for the term.

 6.9.
 Refund policies.
 Unless otherwise provided by law or by a particular Service offer, all purchases are final and non-refundable.

 6.10.
 Canceling the Services.
 You may cancel the Services at any time, with or without cause.
-Information and direction on how to cancel your Services is provided on the Billing and Account Management website (https://commerce.microsoft.com).
+Information and direction on how to cancel your Services is provided on the Billing and Account Management website (Microsoft billing and account management).
 You should refer back to the offer describing the Services as (i) you may not receive a refund at the time of cancellation; (ii) you may be obligated to pay cancellation charges; (iii) you may be obligated to pay all charges made to your billing account for the Services before the date of cancellation; or (iv) you may lose access to and use of your account when you cancel the Services.
 If you cancel, your Services end at the end of your current Service period or, if we bill your account on a periodic basis, at the end of the period in which you canceled.